bachmeil/quickblog-ds/README.md

 # quickblog

-Sometimes it's nice to add a blog to a repo as a way to record changes and provide updates.
-There are many static blog generators available, so I thought it would be a simple task to add to a repo.
+Sometimes I want to add a blog to a repo as a way to record changes and provide updates.
+Given the number of static blog generators out there, adding a static blog to a repo should be a simple task.
 After looking at the most popular static site generators, I saw a lot to dislike,
 including: